Should I Redirect My General Giving to Cultivate?

 What Is the Fundraising Goal?

 Financially, we are a healthy, yet underperforming church.
 The vast majority of the resourcing of our ministries comes from a small group of faithful givers.
-While we have a conservative fundraising goal of $10 million, we are praying that God stirs our affections and awakens generosity in each and every one of us, allowing an actual effort that could be as high as $12-15 million.
+We had an original fundraising goal of $10 million.
+Due to the generosity of those who have already participated in Cultivate, our 3-year commitments totaled $9.1 million, just short of our goal.
+However, the reality of today’s construction climate has pushed costs even higher, leaving us with a larger gap than we anticipated.
+We are praying that God stirs our affections and awakens generosity in each and every one of us.

 What Happens in the Event That More or Less of the Outlined Goal Is Funded?